 Attached to significant risks are a series of policies that underpin the internal control procedures.
-The policies are set by the Board and implemented and communicated by senior management to staff.
-Written procedures support the policies where appropriate.
+The policies are set by the Board and implemented and b) Regular Reporting c) Corporate Planning and Budgeting d) Strategic Risk Review (significant risks only)

 Regular reporting is designed to monitor key risks and their controls.
-Decisions to rectify problems are made at regular meetings of the Executive Group (and also the Board if appropriate).
+Decisions to rectify problems are made at regular meetings of the Executive Group (and also the Audit Committee and Board if appropriate).